 Did you know that 83% of users expect your website to load in three seconds or less?
 Users don’t want to wait for your page to load to get information.
 As a result, Google takes your site’s load time into account when ranking your page in search results.

+To help improve your site’s load time, run your website through Google PageSpeed Insights.
+This tool will provide you with a picture of your site’s current load time.
 Google PageSpeed Insights will also provide you with suggestions for improving your site’s load time, including:

 - Reducing redirects